Nazareth invests up to $4,000 to make amazing experiences possible for you. Eligible students can use a $1,500 Nazareth SPARK Grant for:

 Interning with a refugee service agency was life-changing for Matthew Reimann '24, a political science major in Nazareth's 3+3 program with Syracuse Law.
 In a blog post, he shares what shocked him and how he built empathy during his experience, supported by a Nazareth SPARK Grant and summer housing on campus.

-After composing music for student filmmakers, junior Kevin Leysath II used a Nazareth SPARK grant during summer 2021 for a screen music program taught by visiting artists and special guests from around the world — toward his goal of a film scoring career.
+After composing music for student filmmakers, junior Kevin Leysath II used a Nazareth SPARK grant during the summer for a screen music program taught by visiting artists and special guests from around the world — toward his goal of a film scoring career.
 Along with lessons on mixing and mastering, he said he gained useful insights — such as how to approach gigs and collaboration and how to make a live recording more successful.
 "This experience has given me great things to enhance my craft in film and video game scoring in all aspects," he wrote in a guest student blog post.

 A Nazareth SPARK Grant made it possible for Meredith Rasey '21 to pursue a 6-week pre-med summer program in Chile — where she realized she wants to specialize in obstetrics.
 Read Meredith's story.